SebastianGerS/python-image-processing/readme.md

 # Python Image Processing - Make Instagram-Style Filters

-Python Application that can be used to apply filters, change contrast, brightness as well as toggle between grayscale (black&white) and color.
+Python Application that can be used to:

+* Apply filters
+* Change contrast
+* Change brightness
-Not that the original images have to be in color.
+* Toggle between grayscale (black&white) and color (note that the original images have to be in color)

-This is based of Zenva accedemys course on images proccessing whith python with a few minor additions
+This is based of Zenva academys course on images proccessing whith python with a few minor additions

+To run this application you need have the cv2 and numpy modules installed in the enviroment you are running it in